seal144/examples-jest-react-testing-library/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Examples of jest/react-testing-library features and use cases
+## Examples of "jest" features and use cases

 ### Basic unit test